 .
 Which court must determine what the test is?

-It should be the Court of Appeal [see ss.
-67 and 68 of the Courts of Judicature Act 1964, read with the Federal Court decision in Lam Kong Company Ltd v.
-Thong Guan Co Pte Ltd 1 MLJ 129].
+It should be the Court of Appeal.1 See ss.
+67 and 68 of the Courts of Judicature Act 1964.
+See also the Federal Court decision in Lam Kong Company Ltd v.
+Thong Guan Co Pte Ltd 1 MLJ 129

 .
 Has the Court of Appeal decided what the test should be for the Leave under sec.
 68(1) CJA?